Go deep into the art of directing in this Eight-week intensive, guided by industry professionals

-In the first week of the intensive students are introduced to the primary responsibilities of the Film Director.
-Casting, rehearsal techniques, script, storyboarding and scene analysis, art direction and collaboration are examined and experienced by each class member.
+In the first week of the intensive students are introduced to the primary responsibilities of the film director.
+Casting, rehearsal techniques, script, storyboarding, scene analysis, art direction and collaboration are examined and experienced by each class member.
 With the guidance of a seasoned professional, students explore and develop effective ways to lead, inspire, manage and direct the cast and crew’s creative energies in order to realize the directorial vision.
 In the first week of the intensive students are introduced to the primary responsibilities of the film director.
 With the guidance of accomplished director Geary McLeod (EMPIRE, GREY’S ANATOMY) students explore and develop effective ways to lead, inspire, manage and direct the cast and crew’s creative energies in order to realize the directorial vision.
 You will explore and practice casting, rehearsal techniques, as well as script and scene analysis.
 Discover how to constructively communicate with your collaborators and break through the obstacles that keep you from being the most effective director and visual storyteller that you can be.

-The 2nd week is a practical laboratory that explores the process of directing both actors and the camera.
+The second week is a practical laboratory that explores the process of directing both actors and the camera.
 Led by an industry professional with extensive experience in both directing and cinematography, students block, rehearse, and direct a team of professional actors in short dramatic scenes.
 They focus on exploring ways in which the camera and the shot design can be implemented to most effectively help tell their story.
-The goal is to explore the directorial and collaborative processes and the techniques needed to create convincing performances while also fulfilling this artistic vision, and executing the necessary mechanics of the shot.
+Examine the directorial and collaborative processes and the techniques needed to create convincing performances and effective scene coverage in the service of a creative vision.

 Story Structure and Character Development | Wayne Beach